matthijsgroen/fp-experiments/posts/3-combining-parsers.md

 console.log(boolParser("fase rest")); // [ Symbol(Failed), "Error parsing 'false':", "Unexpected 's'" ]
 ```

 So we have nice messages as well.
-The composability of the functions really seem
+The composability of the functions really seems
 to pay off.
 The JSON parser seems to come to shape nicely.
 There are some things
-still bothering about this implementation though and that is that using
+still bothering me about this implementation though and that is that using
 JavaScripts own `.map` and `.reduce` seem out of place.
 But we will first try to
 get the JSON parser complete, and then look into those functions.